-The UTCS web host, www.cs.utexas.edu, is an 8-core 32Gb Dell R410 server running Ubuntu Linux.
-The HTTP server software is Apache 2.
+The UTCS web host, www.cs.utexas.edu, runs Ubuntu Linux.
+The HTTP server software is Apache 2.4.
 When you are reading documentation about working with a Web server, be sure that the information is appropriate to our environment, since every Web site has its own features and peculiarities.

 - You must have a UTCS UNIX account.

 - In your Web directory, /u/username/public_html, you need to create an index file.
-This file, written in HTML, will be what is generally referred to as your "home page".
+This file will be what is generally referred to as your "home page".
 A directory should contain only one index file.
 Depending on use, it might be named any of: index.htm index.html index.shtml index.cgi nph-index.cgi index.php.
 Your public_html directory must be executable (chmod o+x ~/public_html).
 All html files within this directory must be readable as well (chmod o+r ~/public_html/*.html).

 This file, like any Web file you wish to publish, should be world readable.
 This filename is also used as a default in the context of a URL.
-In the example above, opening the URL http://www.cs.utexas.edu/~username/ would actually cause the index file in the directory /u/username/public_html to be delivered if it exists -- otherwise, a listing of the directory would be produced.
+In the example above, opening the URL

-TIP: If you don't have an index file, and you don't want a directory list to be produced, create a world readable .htaccess file in the directory and in it put this directive: Options -Indexes
+TIP: If you don't have an index file, and you want a directory list to be produced instead, create a world readable .htaccess file in the directory and in it put this directive: Options +Indexes

 Scripts and SSIs